webpack-contrib/html-minimizer-webpack-plugin/README.md

 # html-minimizer-webpack-plugin

-This plugin uses [html-minifier-terser](https://github.com/terser/html-minifier-terser) to optimize and minify your HTML.
+This plugin can use 2 tools to optimize and minify your HTML:

+- [`html-minifier-terser`](https://github.com/imagemin/imagemin) (by default) - JavaScript-based HTML minifier.
+- [`swc`](https://github.com/swc-project/swc) - very fast Rust-based platform for the Web.

 ## Getting Started